GeWu-Lab/bias_in_AVS/README.md

    We encourage the researchers to extract the clustering and classification information.

 ### Training

+Note: Replace all placeholders with your own paths.

 For S4 and MS3 subtasks, you can simply modify config in python files and replace the `pkl` path of pre-transform of clustering or classification:
 ~~~shell
 cd AVS